Gagankumard/Ecommerce_Website/README.md

 #  An eCommerce Website

-fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.
+<h2>Fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.</h2>

 ## Demo